Comparison of Text-to-Speech (TTS) for Multilingual Support

 Cons:

-- Limited to 15 languages, fewer than ElevenLabs or Google TTS.
+• Limited to around 20 languages, fewer than ElevenLabs or Google TTS.

 Pricing: